DeadlyArtist/DeadlyJS/README.md

 # DeadlyJS
-A collection of useful and modular js files.
+A collection of useful and modular js and css files.

 ## How to Use
 Locate pieces of code you need and copy them into your project, or modify them as needed.